In the digital age, parents often have no time or interest to properly engage with their children’s preschool staff and

 Make parents feel welcome and valued from the very first second.
 Express your desire to hear their questions, suggestions and critiques.
 Immediately mention your presence across digital channels and encourage regular two-way communication through them.

-You can help parents combat common behaviors and entice them to choose your preschool!
+You can help parents combat common behaviors and entice them to choose your daycare!

 When you decide to start your own preschool, it’s obvious that your main focus is on the children and on how to provide them with the best possible care services.